dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Notes on Talks.md

 If the Frobenius lifts in a Fano variety, then Bott vanishing holds.
 Doesn't hold for many Fano varieties, namely those that aren't rigid (deformation group is not zero).

-Does Bott vanishing imply toric (for smooth projective varieties)?
-No.
+Question: Does Bott vanishing imply toric (for smooth projective varieties)?
+Answer: No.